ZainQasmi/Psychic-Poker/README.md

 the deck (which is face down).
 The object is to maximize the value of the final hand.
 The different values of hands in poker are given at the end of this problem.

+Normally the player cannot see the cards in the deck and so must use probability to decide which cards to discard.
+In this problem, we imagine that the poker player is psychic and knows which cards are on top of the deck.
+Write a program which advises the player which cards to discard so as to maximize the value of the resulting hand.

 # Input and Output